kubeflow/kubeflow/testing/README.md

 Then change the server ip in `test-infra/environments/prow/spec.json` to point to your cluster.

-You can deploy argo as follows (you don't need to use argo's CLI)
+You can deploy Argo as follows (you don't need to use Argo's CLI)

 ```
 ks apply prow -c argo